WSU-kduncan/cicd-3120-mbarlage/README.md

 - what credentials would you recommend providing?
 ```
 I would rather provide an access token to log in than a password.
 It doesn't hold any information
 about the user.
+Also, we have more control over access tokens in our account settings, in which they
+can be easily removed.
+Lastly, they are a lot stronger and harder to guess than a normal password usually.
 ```
 - How to push container to Dockerhub
 ```
 The manual way on the command line to push an image is docker push [OPTIONS] NAME[:TAG] format.
-Once I
-had my workflow configured correctly, it will push a new image to docker hub every time I do a git push.
+You
+can also do this by configuring a workflow, in which mine is located in this repo.
+It does this by logging
+in to my Docker hub with the credentials I set in my repo's secrets.
 ```

 # GitHub Actions